MHormes/MHormes/README.md

 ## Tech interests
 I am a full-stack software engineer with a preference for BE related work.
 <br/>
-This preference comes from my interest in creating (complex) functionality in software.
+This preference comes from my interest in designing software and creating (complex) functionality.
 <br/>
-How things look always get pushed aside.
+I use my strong **organizational skills** to keep an **overview** and ensure all facets of the solution are covered and properly integrated.
 <br/>

-### Current projects
-At this moment I am working on one (1) side project.
- - [ClipperMS](https://github.com/MHormes/Clipper-MS) - A management system for collectable Clipper lighters

-## Experience

 ### Current workplace
 -  [Limax](https://www.limax.nl/) - A company in the agriculture sector.<br/>
 Here I am working on a system called Flowcontrol.
 This system is created to digitalize the business process of Limax.

 ### Developed with:
 - C# (.NET)